BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

 (4) {Complexity Comparisons}

-Besides detection performance, we additionally compare the model complexity of our BeltCrackDet with 12 other representative methods.
-Considering the complexity is irrelative to dataset, only easy BeltCrack14k is chosen for experiments.
-Their quantitative comparison results are listed in Table \ref{complexity}, mainly including FLOPs, Params and FPS.
-Similarly, in this table, we could still get two discoveries.
+Beyond detection performance, we further compare the model complexity of BeltCrackDet and 12 representative methods.
+Since model complexity is dataset-independent, experiments are conducted only on BeltCrack14k.
+Quantitative comparisons of FLOPs, Params and FPS are summarized in Table \ref{complexity}.

-One is that, although our method ($i.e.$, BeltCrackDet) is sequential-based one, compared to others, its FLOPs and Params seem moderate.
-In detail, it has a FLOPs of 254.04G, and a Params of 24.41M.
-Comparatively, JTFN \citep{JTFN} has an obviously-larger FLOPs (656.48G), while YOLOX \citep{Ge2021YOLOXEY} only has a samller FLOPs 29.68G.
-Similarly, our method has a Params of 24.41M, while the Params of vid-TLDR \citep{choi2024vid} reaches up to 46.71M, and that of RIND \citep{RINDNet} is the smallest (only 8.37M).
-One probable reason is that, the feature capturing and fusing module specially for frequency domain is added in our detection framework.
-It has to enhance the crack feature extraction across sequential-images.
-Nevertheless, it causes almost no excessive increase in complexity.
+First, although our BeltCrackDet is a sequential model, its FLOPs and Params remain moderate among competitors.
+Specifically, it requires 70.42G FLOPs with 20.70M parameters.
+By contrast, JTFN \citep{JTFN} incurs a markedly higher cost (656.48G FLOPs), while YOLOX \citep{Ge2021YOLOXEY} has fewer FLOPs (29.68G).
+In terms of parameters, our model’s 20.70M lies between vid-TLDR \citep{choi2024vid} (46.71M) and RIND \citep{RINDNet}, which is the smallest (only 8.37M).
+A possible explanation for the higher cost compared to single-image baselines is the additional frequency-domain modeling and fusion modules.

-The other is that, with the increase of computational cost, the FPS by our BeltCrackDet will decrease to only 9.2, smaller than those by most other detection methods.
-For example, YOLOX \citep{Ge2021YOLOXEY} has a low complexity (FLOPs 29.68G and Params 9.2M) and a high FPS (50.8), however its mAP$_{50}$ and F1 are only 61.79\% and 79.29\%, respectively.
-On a same dataset, our baseline method is far superior to classic YOLOX.
-For our baseline, it is worthwhile to give up high FPS while pursuing high detection performance.
+Second, as computational cost rises, the FPS of BeltCrackDet decreases to 16.7, which is lower than that of most compared methods.
+For example, YOLOX has low complexity (29.68G FLOPs, 9.2M parameters) and high FPS (50.8), but its accuracy on BeltCrack14ks is limited (mAP$_{50}$ 61.79\%, F1 79.29\%).
+On the same dataset, our baseline achieves substantially better detection quality (mAP$_{50}$ 67.08\%, F1 82.17\%).
+In real-world applications, sacrificing some FPS in exchange for improved detection accuracy is often worthwhile \citep{YOLO-MS}.

 (5) {Crack Heatmap Comparisons}